liyu10000/PPG/segdefects/EXPERIMENT.md

 ### Exp6 (05/19/2020)
  - Idea
 1. *3-class* segmentation.
-2. Crop patches based on vessel shape.
+2. Cut patches based on vessel shape.
-3. Train on high-q and low-q data together at training, except 5 high-q images as test set.
+3. Train on high-q and low-q data together, except 5 high-q images as test set.

  - Config
 1. Run 30 epochs.
+Extend to 90 epochs.
 2. BCE-DICE loss.

+ - Result
+1. Segments at 30 epoches are bad.
+Almost all patches are identified as defects.
+2. Segments at 90 epoches.

+### Exp7 (05/20/2020)
+ - Idea
+1. *1-class* segmentation.
+2. Assign weights to different types of defects.
+3. Train on high-q and low-q data combined, except 5 high-q images as test set.

+ - Config